disruptiveplanets/AIME/code/density/readme.md

 ## June 3

 Sent a lot of things to Julien.
 Changed the prior density bounds so that only asym-ell, den-core-ell, and den-core-sph are valid.

+I also realized that the core of Spherical core might extend beyond the asteroid.
+So I manually set its radius (500 m) such that it didn't.
+New moments are
+    Spherical core
+        K22 = -0.05040959164683727
+        K20 = -0.19599016007639866
+        aA = 922.9234884822591

+I set the new spherical shell running in the supercomputer.